 A thoughtful estate plan gives your family clarity.
 It answers who will inherit, who will care for children, and who will step in when needed.

 Same-sex marriage has been legal nationwide since 2015, when the Supreme Court decided Obergefell v.
 Hodges.
-And in 2022, Congress added another layer of protection by passing the Respect for Marriage Act , which repealed
+And in 2022, Congress added another layer of protection by passing the Respect for Marriage Act, which repealed the

 For most Americans, federal estate taxes will never be a concern.
 Under current law, the federal estate tax exemption is $15 million per person in 2026.
 For married couples, that means up to $30 million

-One of the first decisions you’ll make when creating an estate plan is whether to rely on a Will or to use a Revocable Living Trust.
+One of the first decisions you’ll make when creating an estate plan is whether to rely on a will or a revocable living trust.
 There’s no correct answer.
-The right choice for you
+The right choice for you depends on

 Many people delay end-of-life planning because day-to-day life takes over, the conversation feels difficult, and there’s no immediate sense of urgency.
 But planning ahead, before a crisis, is one of the most practical and compassionate